Boat Museum, Kolkata

-Boat Museum is a public museum that is solely dedicated to the documentation of the history of boats in the Bengal region.
-Located in the Institute of Cultural Research in Kankurgachi, Kolkata, the museum is a rare initiative that aims to preserve the memories of Bengal's riverine past.
-The museum has been referred to as India's first museum dedicated to understanding boats, indigenous boat-making, and their heritage.
-Adjacent to the Boat Museum is the Puppet Museum, Kantha Museum, and a collection of tribal artefacts.
+Boat Museum is a public museum dedicated to the history of boats in the Bengal region.
+Located in the Institute of Cultural Research in Kankurgachi, Kolkata, it is India's first museum dedicated to understanding boats, indigenous boat-making, and their heritage.
+Adjacent to the Boat Museum is the Puppet Museum, Kantha Museum, and a collection of tribal artifacts.

 Other similar establishments include the Kolkata Port Trust Maritime Archives and Heritage Centre, located on Strand Road, Kolkata.

 History

-The Bengal region is known as the “land of two rivers” as it is topographically situated around the Ganges-Brahmaputra Delta.
+The Bengal region is known as the land of two rivers, situated on the Ganges-Brahmaputra Delta.
 This delta is formed by the confluence of the river Ganges, also referred to as the Padma River in Bangladesh, and the Brahmaputra River.
 These two rivers, alongside their innumerable tributaries, flow through the Bengal region, shaping its geographic landscape and contributing to its agricultural productivity.
 The abundant water supply from these rivers has made the Bengal region a prominent agricultural and cultural hub in South Asia.
-Therefore, different kinds of boats have historically performed an important role in different kinds of rivers.
-For instance, dholai is a cargo boat which is relevant in the Sunderban region, whereas salti is a traditional fishing boat which was relevant for fishing purposes in the wetlands of East Kolkata.
-Boats and their structure radically varied since the ones in Northern Bengal would not be suitable for the river conditions in Eastern or Southern Bengal.
+Therefore, different kinds of boats have historically performed an important role in the region’s various rivers.
+For instance, dholai is a cargo boat used in the Sunderban region, whereas salti is a traditional fishing boat better suited for fishing in the wetlands of East Kolkata.
+Boats and their structure vary radically since the ones in Northern Bengal would not be suitable for the river conditions in Eastern or Southern Bengal.